zX3no/Omnia/README.md

 ## Notes

-> There were a few languages that I attempted to use but gave up with
+There were a few languages that I attempted to use but gave up on.

 - Haskell
   - Confusing to install
   - Bad documentation
   - Error are difficult to understand
   - Compiler is around 1 GB
   - 3742ms to compile hello world 🤨
 - OCaml
   - No windows support
+- Elm
+  - Built for the web, not console applications

 # Interpreted